 Cape Town is one of the largest cities along this coast, so hiring a good and affordable charter here should be simple enough.
 There are also plenty of other great deep-sea fishing locations along the Western Cape such as Struisbaai, Mossel Bay, and Whitsand.

-Cape Verde is a group of 10 volcanic islands situated in the Atlantic Ocean some 500 km off the west coast of Africa.
-Colonized by Portugal in the 15th century, Cape Verde has long been known for its vital location in the Atlantic Ocean as an important shipping route for the last several centuries.
+Cape Verde is comprised of a group of 10 volcanic islands situated in the Atlantic Ocean some 500 km off the west coast of Africa.
+Colonized by Portugal in the 15th century, Cape Verde has long been known for its vital location in the Atlantic Ocean as an important shipping route for centuries.

-The main fishing attraction in Cape Verde is unquestionably the big game opportunities in the Atlantic.
-The blue marlin found in these waters carry quite the reputation as they are known for reaching monstrous sizes, with the average catch being anywhere between 600lbs-900lbs!
+The main fishing attraction in Cape Verde is unquestionably the blue marlin.
+The blue marlin found in these waters carry quite the reputation and are known for reaching monstrous sizes.

-Other big game fish you can find on a deep-sea fishing excursion in the Cape Verde Islands are yellowfin tuna that can reach an impressive 300 lbs as well as notable species such as wahoo, barracuda, amberjack, and many shark species.
+Other big game fish that can find on deep-sea fishing excursions in Cape Verde are yellowfin tuna reaching some 300 lbs-plus as well as other popular species such as wahoo, barracuda, amberjack, and many species of shark.

 Tourism is also very prominent on Cape Verde and many establishments cater to vacationers and anglers alike, so finding boats for charter and great accommodations shouldn’t be too difficult.